-This page should guide you through the first steps of contributing to Mozilla.
+This page should guide you through the initial steps of contributing to Mozilla.
 Welcome, we're delighted to see you! :)

 The Mozilla community prides itself on being an open, accessible and friendly community for new participants.
 If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the #introduction chat room on irc.mozilla.org so that we can help you get started.